ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely between 7pm and 10pm, then showers
          and thunderstorms likely between 10pm and 4am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
-         65. Southwest wind 3 to 10 mph.
+Mostly cloudy.
+Low around 65, with temperatures rising to around 67 overnight.
+Southwest wind 3 to 10 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">